-Scholarship and Learning: Academic life at Penn is unparalleled, with 100 countries and every U.S. state represented in one of the Ivy League’s most diverse student bodies.
-Consistently ranked among the top 10 universities in the country, Penn enrolls 10,000 undergraduate students and welcomes an additional 10,000 students to our world-renowned graduate and professional schools.
+Academic life at Penn is unparalleled, with 100 countries and every U.S. state.
+Consistently ranked among the top 10 universities in the country, Penn enrolls 10,000 undergraduate students and welcomes an additional 10,000-plus students to our world-renowned graduate and professional schools.

 Penn’s award-winning educators and scholars encourage students to pursue inquiry and discovery, follow their passions, and address the world’s most challenging problems through an interdisciplinary approach.

-Access and Affordability: Financial need is not a barrier to a Penn education.
-We admit undergraduate students without regard to need, and offer “all-grant” financial aid packages, substituting grants for loans.
+Financial need is not a barrier to a Penn education.
+Penn admits undergraduate students without regard to need, and offers all-grant financial aid packages, substituting grants for loans.
 Since 2004, the University has awarded $2 billion in undergraduate aid to more than 22,000 students.
 Forty-six percent of undergraduate students received grant-based financial aid in 2018-19, with an average package of $54,301.

-Dynamic and Diverse Community: Penn is committed to creating a community of students, scholars, and staff that reflects the diversity of the world we live in.
-Towards this end, the University established its Action Plan for Faculty Diversity and Excellence in 2011, leading to a 35 percent increase in minority faculty and a 16 percent increase in female faculty.
+Penn is committed to creating a community of students, scholars, and staff that reflects the diversity of the world we live in.
+Toward this end, the University established its Action Plan for Faculty Diversity and Excellence in 2011, which has led to, in 2019, a 46 percent increase in underrepresented faculty and a 22 percent increase in female faculty.

-Nearly half of our undergraduates self-identify as students of color, more than half are women, 12 percent are among the first in their families to attend college, and 12 percent are international.
+Nearly half of Penn’s undergraduates self-identify as students of color, more than half are women, 13 percent are among the first in their families to attend college, and 13 percent are international.
 The spectrum of valuable perspectives and ensuing dialogue are key contributors to educational excellence and an inclusive, dynamic campus environment.

-Research Discovery: Penn is one of the world’s most powerful research and teaching institutions, with a research budget last year of nearly $1 billion and more than 4,000 active faculty members.
+Penn is one of the world’s most powerful research and teaching institutions, with a research budget of nearly $1 billion and more than 4,000 active faculty members.
 The scale and interdisciplinary character of research and teaching sets Penn apart, and our highly ranked Perelman School of Medicine is one of the top recipients of NIH funding in the country.

-Community Engagement: At Penn, civic engagement is an integral part of campus life.
-Situated near the heart of Philadelphia, our country's only World Heritage City, Penn is a national leader in academically-based community service through our Netter Center for Community Partnerships.
+At Penn, civic engagement is an integral part of campus life.
+Situated near the heart of Philadelphia, the first World Heritage City in the U.S., Penn is a national leader in academically based community service through our Netter Center for Community Partnerships.
 Penn continues to deepen its longstanding commitment to the local community in numerous ways, with 13,000 University students, faculty, and staff participating in more than 300 volunteer and community service projects each year.